The Prosumer Blog

 Advanced Systemic Advocacy

 Continue your training from Basic into the Advanced course.
-Learn how to testify, work with legislators, change policies and more.
-A self=paced lone course of about 8 hours.
-EEUS available for Peers certified under TCB.
+Learn how to testify, work with legislators, change policies, and much more.
+A self-paced online course of about 8 hours of CEUs available for Peers certified under TCB.
 This course is Free.

 Advanced Advocacy